okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/reference-architectures/directory-coexistence/lab-overview/index.md

 * [Git](https://git-scm.com/downloads)
 * [ngrok](https://ngrok.com/download)

-> **Tip:** Before running `git`, `okta`, `docker`, and `ngrok` commands, consider adding the directory path to their executables to your `PATH` environment variable.
+> **Tip:** Before running `git`, `okta`, `docker`, and `ngrok` commands, add the directory path to each executable to your `PATH` environment variable.

 ### Okta developer account

-An Okta developer account is required to migrate your user accounts into.
+An Okta developer account is required to act as the target of your user migration.
 Okta CLI is the quickest way to work with your Okta org, so we recommend using it for the first few steps.
 Alternatively, you can manually sign up for an org instead.

 1. Open your terminal.
 2. Run `okta register`, and enter your first name, last name, email address, and country.